minhthy1016/aws-devops-learning/README.md

 These project include:

 Shell script helpers for running as bootstrap for fast building EC2.

 Script for some functions in Lambda

-Some common policy in S3
+Some common policy in S3 and example with Docker.